AnthonyOkoth00/ocr-neural-network/README.md

 # ocr-neural-network

-Implementation of a one-vs-all logistic regression and neural networks to recognize handwritten digits.
+Implementation of a one-vs-all logistic regression and a neural network (without backward propagation) to recognize handwritten digits.